Michel Meslin

-Michel Meslin (29 September 1926, Paris – 12 April 2010, Paris) was a professor at and president of the Université de Paris-Sorbonne (Paris IV).
+Michel Meslin (29 September 1926 in Paris – 12 April 2010 in Paris) was a professor at and president of the Université de Paris-Sorbonne (Paris IV).
 He established the Institut de Recherche pour l'Etude des Religions (IRER).
 A specialist in late antiquity, the history of Christianity and anthropology of religion, he published several works on these and other subjects.